 1. Lawfulness, fairness, and transparency

-The companies must gather, process, and use the personal data of the individuals in a fair, lawful, and transparent manner.
+The companies must gather, process, and use the individuals' data in a fair, lawful, and transparent manner.

 2. Purpose limitation

-The use of collected data is limited strictly to the explicitly specified legitimate purposes.
+The use of collected data is limited strictly to explicitly specified legitimate purposes.

 3. Data minimization

 The processing of data should be minimized in relevance to the stated purposes only.

 The stored data must be up to date.
 The companies should delete or rectify incorrect information without delay.